 Label("Welcome to SwiftUI", systemImage: "person.circle.fill")

-By referencing systemImage: in the Label view declaration we are indicating that the icon is to be taken from the built-in SF Symbol collection.
+By referencing systemImage: in the Label view declaration, we indicate that the icon is to be taken from the built-in SF Symbol collection.
 To display an image from the app’s asset catalog, the following syntax would be used instead:

 Instead of specifying a text string and an image, the Label may also be declared using separate views for the title and icon.
 The following Label view declaration, for example, uses a Text view for the title and a Circle drawing for the icon: